 I can do all things through him who strengthens me.

-In the first of the two references, we see that we are responsible to work out own salvation.
-In the second reference, we see that we can do all things.
-Even though we are responsible to work out our own salvation and we can do all things, if you notice, in each verse the reason we can work out our own salvation and the reason we can do all things is because God works in us, as well as He strengthens us.
-So, while it is our responsibility to work, we are also to depend on God to work in us and empower us to do the work.
+If you notice, in each verse the reason we can work out our own salvation and the reason we can do all things is because God works in us and strengthens us .
+So, while it is our responsibility to work, we couldn’t work unless God was working in us and empowering us to work.
 We are responsible, yet dependent at the same time.

 How Does This Work Out Practically?

-One way in which this works out in our daily lives is through our reading of God’s Word.
+One way this works out on a practical level is through reading God’s Word.
 Romans 12:2 says,

 Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.

 In this verse, Paul gives us a command.
-The command is for us to “be transformed by the renewal of [our] mind.”
-If you notice the command is not in the present tense, it is a passive imperative, meaning we are commanded to be transformed, but we must rely on someone else to do the transforming.
-The someone else we rely on is the Holy Spirit.
-The way He transforms us is through the Word of God.
-As we read and study God’s Word, He convicts us of our sin and renews our mind, causing us to think differently, as well as He changes our will so that it becomes God’s will.
+He commands us to “be transformed by the renewal of [our] mind.”
+The command Paul gives isn’t in the present tense, instead it is given as a passive imperative.
+What does that tell us?
+It tells us that while we are commanded to be transformed, we must rely on someone else to do the transforming.
+The person we rely on is the Holy Spirit.

 Dependent Responsibility is a term coined by Jerry Bridges in The Transforming Power of the Gospel, kindle location 196 (ch 1) and 1530 (ch 8).